hn374/Developer-Notes/React/React.md

 ## Components

 Component let you split the UI into independent, reusable pieces, and think about each piece in isolation.
+Each component can only return one element.
+You need to wrap all your HTML in one containing element, usually a div.

-The simplest way to define a component is to write a JavaScript function:
+The simplest way to define a component is to write a JavaScript function.
+This is if the component does not need a state.
+It is considered a dumb components:

 ```javascript
 function Welcome(props) {